gsileno/mesa-gym/README.md

 # mesa-gym

-Minimal gym infrastructure for AI experiments (RL, ML, planning, BDI, multi-agent scenarios, ...) based on the Mesa agent library for Python (https://mesa.readthedocs.io/en/latest/).
+Minimal gym infrastructure for AI experiments (RL, ML, planning, BDI, multi-agent scenarios, ...) based on the Mesa agent library for Python (https://mesa.readthedocs.io/en/latest/), and providing custom environments for gymnasium (https://github.com/Farama-Foundation/Gymnasium), a common library for RL research and practice.

+## Main components

 The infrastructure consists of different modules:
 - the `mesa` part is about programming the environment and possibly hard-coding the agents: actions (and disabilities), what happens at performance, etc. When executed it makes change on the environment and returns relevant event (to be specified):
 - the `gymnasium` environment collects the states and compute the rewards (typically from the events).
 - training methods work on top of the `gymnasium` environment

+### Project structure

-Structure of `mesa-gym`:
+structure of `mesa-gym`:
 - `/worlds`: worlds that runs on `mesa`. they can be executed standalone
   - `mesa_zzt.py`: 2D grid world, characters are inspired by the old classic ZZT (https://museumofzzt.com/).
   - `mesa_market.py`: a simple market with sale transactions (still in development, not working now)